Celtics Roster Reset: How Kyrie Irving Trade Impacts Starting Lineup, Bench

-That was the result after the C’s acquired superstar point guard Kyrie Irving from the Cleveland Cavaliers on Tuesday in exchange for All-Star guard Isaiah Thomas, forward Jae Crowder, center Ante Zizic and the Brooklyn Nets’ 2018 first-round draft pick.
+That’s where the C’s are after they acquired superstar point guard Kyrie Irving from the Cleveland Cavaliers on Tuesday in exchange for All-Star guard Isaiah Thomas, forward Jae Crowder, center Ante Zizic and the Brooklyn Nets’ 2018 first-round draft pick.

 How does this four-player trade shake up Celtics coach Brad Stevens’ starting lineup and bench?